 10/50 Vegetation Clearing

-- Clear trees on their property within 10 metres of a home, and
+- clear trees on their property within 10 metres of a home, and

-- Clear underlying vegetation such as shrubs (but not trees) on their property within 50 metres of their home.
+- clear underlying vegetation such as shrubs (but not trees) on their property within 50 metres of their home.

 Neighbourhood Safer Places

-An Neighbourhood Safer Place (NSP) is an identified building or space within the community that can provide a place of last resort in a bush fire emergency.
+A Neighbourhood Safer Place (NSP) is an identified building or space within the community that can provide a place of last resort in a bush fire emergency.
 NSP's still involve some element of risk, such as travelling to them and while sheltering in them and cannot be considered completely safe.